dciets/dciets.github.io/README.md

 dciets.github.io
 ==================

-Our blog builded with ♥ on Jekyll.
+Our blog built with ♥ on Jekyll.